kream0/desk-top/LAST_SESSION.md

 - Cleaned up temporary backup sources and ensured global paste shortcuts no longer interfere while editing text boxes.

 ### Next Steps
+- Surface font size controls in the toolbar (slider or preset buttons) and preview the active size.
  - Add hover states, iconography, and richer status feedback to the toolbar.
-- Layer in visual affordances (selection outline tint, caret styling) that reinforce the richer text editor behaviour.
+ - Provide toolbar typography controls (alignment, weight presets) now that font sizing is adjustable.
  - Explore multi-selection and grouping mechanics for boxes to unlock richer canvas workflows.

 ## Previous Session (September 29, 2025)